HyperNylium/mdnx-auto-dl/docs/config-options.md

 ### CardinalDL

-The services that download through the `cardinaldl` binary.
+The services that download through CardinalDL.
 Enable each one you want, then tune its download settings.

 #### CardinalDL services

-The three `CDL_*_ENABLED` flags turn on the matching CardinalDL service.
-They all need a working `cardinaldl` linux CLI binary and an already-signed-in `.cardinaldl` config folder.
+The `CDL_*_ENABLED` flags turn on the matching CardinalDL service.
+They all need a working CardinalDL linux CLI binary and an already-signed-in `.cardinaldl` config folder.
 See [cardinaldl-get-started.md](cardinaldl-get-started.md) for setup steps.

 CardinalDL expects the user to handle auth from the GUI or CLI.
 So in order to use mdnx-auto-dl with CardinalDL, you need to do a manual login for each service you want to use, then copy your `.cardinaldl` config folder to whatever folder you mounted `/app/appdata/bin/cardinaldl/config` to.
 mdnx-auto-dl **does NOT** log you into CardinalDL.
 It only runs the binary.
 On startup it reads the CardinalDL storage database (`storage/storage.db`) to confirm a signed-in account, a device id, and a readable device proof key are present, and refuses to start a CardinalDL service if any of them are missing.